 7.26: Apparently, Guineans have a big community in Malaysia.
 We haven’t ever met anyone from there.
 Or maybe we have and didn’t know.

-9.53: Some foreigners (or just people who’ve never been at before decided now was the best time to crowd around the people recording and take pictures.
+9.53: Some foreigners (or just people who’ve never been before decided now was the best time to crowd around the people recording and taking pictures.
 That’s all the discussions you hear in the background for the next few minutes.